• Skip to primary navigation

 • Warm brie in the oven.

-• Place on platter, top with grapes.
+• Place on a platter, and top with grapes.

 Equipment